Andrew Henderson

 First, your parents, grandparents, and great-grandparents can qualify you for Italian citizenship, but you can even go back further than the three generations if you have the necessary paperwork.

-In fact, the oldest Italian ancestor from whom Italian citizenship by descent can be proven to be derived from must have been alive on 17th March, 1861.
+In fact, the oldest Italian ancestor from whom Italian citizenship by descent can be proven to be derived must have been alive on March 17th, 1861.

 The ancestor that may qualify you for citizenship had to be born in Italy and be an Italian citizen at the time of the applicant’s birth.